How to Grow, Care and Propagate Traveller's Palm (Ravenala madagascariensis)

 Pests

-The common pests in Traveller's Palm are Spider Mites, Mealybugs and Scales.
-Spray the plant with an Insecticidal soap or Neem oil to get rid of the pests.
-Make sure to cover the entire plant.
+The common pests in Traveller's Palm are spider mites, mealy bugs and scales.
+Spray the plant with an insecticidal soap or neem oil as indicated by the manufacturers.

 Diseases